 Beyond one-on-one support, I keep current on college expectations, requirements, and trends -- much like a tax professional keeps up with changing tax laws.
 I attend professional development events and conferences through the Higher Education Consultants Association (HECA).
 I regularly travel to visit and meet admissions officers at colleges and universities through the U.S.

 What don't you do at College Torch?

 Why should I work with a college counselor?

-Young people have a lot of stress and expectations to live up to, and they want to do well.
-In my experience, students are most likely to thrive when they have someone to listen to them, help them define their goals, and guide them on concrete steps toward long-term success.
+In my experience, students are most likely to succeed when they have someone to listen to them, help them define their goals, and guide them on concrete steps toward long-term success.
 Students love working with me because they tend to connect with me easily and are able to rely on me to be available to support them.

 Unlike school counselors, I am available on weekends and evenings until 10PM.

 How often do you meet with students?

-Between meetings, students send regular updates to continue the conversation.
-I stay available by email for questions as they arise.
+Between meetings, students send me regular updates, essays to review, and other assignments.
+I stay available by email and messaging app for questions as they arise.

 When is the best time to begin college counseling?